anup1445/Facial-recognition-based-attendance-system/README.md

 # Facial-recognition-based-attendance-system

-User
-i have made a face recognition model using siamese networks , give me a proper readme to add on the github ChatGPT
-Face Recognition using Siamese Networks

 This repository contains the implementation of a face recognition model using Siamese Networks.
 Siamese Networks are a type of neural network architecture that learns to differentiate between inputs by comparing them, commonly used in tasks such as face recognition, signature verification, and similarity detection.

 Overview